Examples of Direct Evidence in Fire Investigations: A Field Guide

 Overcoming these hurdles requires careful cross-referencing with other evidence and expert analysis.

+Improving your ability to find direct evidence requires a shift in mindset from "What happened?" to "What saw or recorded this happening?"
 To make the most of direct evidence, continuous improvement is essential.
 Here are some ways to refine your skills:

 - Study Past Cases: Analyze investigations where direct evidence played a key role.
 Look for patterns and strategies you can adopt.